microsoft/react-native-code-push/README.md

     CodePush.sync();
     ```

-If an update is available, it will be silently downloaded, and installed the next time the app is restarted (either explicitly by the end-user or by the OS), which ensures the least invasive experience for your end-users.
+If an update is available, it will be silently downloaded, and installed the next time the app is restarted (either explicitly by the end user or by the OS), which ensures the least invasive experience for your end users.
 If you would like to display a confirmation dialog (an "active install"), or customize the update experience in any way, refer to the `sync` method's [API reference](#codepushsync) for information on how to tweak this default behavior.

 ## Releasing Updates (JavaScript-only)